MethodsAndPractices/vsteam/.docs/Get-VSTeamBuildDefinition.md

 ### -Type

-The type of the build definitions to retrieve (build, xaml).
+The type of the build definitions to retrieve.
+The acceptable values for this parameter are:

-If not specified, all types will be returned.
+- build
+- xaml
+- All

 ```yaml
 Type: String